 Some diabetic teams will advocate colostrum harvesting, giving out supplies or packs for colostrum harvesting, along with guidance and support on how to express.
 Other teams may look at you like you've grown another head when you mention it!
 Just like with everything else related to gestational diabetes, advice, support and information can vary dramatically from one hospital to another.

-In a survey we are currently running, from 509 answers 75% (369 ladies) were not happy with the information and support giving around colostrum harvesting at their hospital.
+In a survey we ran in 2016, from 1,308 answers 77% (1,005 ladies) were not happy with the information and support giving around colostrum harvesting at their hospital.

-If you wish to harvest colostrum ready for birth, then speak with your diabetes team and if they are unaware, then explain the benefits and reasons why.
+If you wish to harvest colostrum ready for birth, then speak with your diabetes team and breast feeding specialists and if they are unaware, then explain the benefits and reasons why.
 As long as they have space in a freezer for your colostrum to be stored during your labour, then there should be no reason why you can't harvest.